Yerevan is a fascinating capital city. It’s full of ancient history, delicious food and is an eclectic mix of modern culture and old traditions.

 Coming back to Yerevan, you will need to catch a taxi from the lake to the Sevan bus stop.
 The taxi drivers here will try to drive up the price, so prepare to barter hard.

 Or if you don’t mind the exercise, you could always walk back to town.

 2. Khor Virap

-If you're looking for the best view of Mount Ararat head to Khor Virap.
+If you’re looking for the best view of Mount Ararat, make one of your day trips from Yerevan to Khor Virap.

 It’s one of the most important historical sites in Armenia and it’s where Gregory the Illuminator was held in a pit here for 14 years before he cured King Trdat III of a disease.
 The King then converted to Christianity, and soon after, Armenia became the world’s first Christian nation.